Your browser is not supported or outdated so some features of the site might not be available.

 -1.06 dB

-The Beats Studio3 Wireless have very good mid accuracy.
-The low-mid is overemphasized, which can muddy and clutter your mixes.
+These cans have very good mid accuracy.
+The low-mid is pretty overemphasized, which muddies and clutters the mix.
 However, the rest of the range is well-balanced.
-The mid-mid is fairly neutral, so vocals and lead instruments are present but a small dip in the high-mid slightly weakens their detail and clarity.
+The mid-mid is fairly neutral, so vocals and lead instruments are present, but a small dip in the high-mid slightly weakens their detail and clarity.

 6.9